Random Scaling of Emergent Capabilities: Synthetic Length Generalization Tasks

 \subsection{Is Bimodality a Mirage?}

-Metrics with hard thresholds and discontinuities can artificially induce breakthrough behavior \citep{schaeffer2024emergent}; conversely, continuous metrics turn apparent emergence into smooth curves \citep{srivastava2023beyond}.
+Metrics with hard thresholds can artificially induce breakthroughs \citep{schaeffer2024emergent}; conversely, continuous metrics turn apparent emergence into smooth curves \citep{srivastava2023beyond}.
 We must be particularly cautious about claiming emergence when requiring outputs to exactly match a target string, as we have so far.
 Are our case studies artifacts of thresholding effects?
 Do our bimodal distributions become unimodal under continuous metrics?

-To avoid thresholding artifacts, we use a continuous equivalent to the exact match metric: the maximum loss assigned to any individual token.
+To avoid thresholding artifacts, consider a continuous equivalent to the exact match metric: the maximum loss assigned to any individual token.
 Each token is individually computed in the correct output context, so the entire sequence represents a fixed set of continuous per-token loss functions.
 Because the maximum of a fixed set of Lipschitz-continuous functions is always Lipschitz-continuous, this error score is guaranteed to be continuous as long as per-token loss is continuous.
 For model $f$ on dataset $X$, the continuous error score based on per-token loss $L(f(x_{0 \ldots i-1}), x_i)$ is:

-In Figure~\ref{fig:rev_add_histograms_loss}, we plot this continuous metric for addition models on the length generalization test dataset.
-The distribution of this metric across random seeds is often still clustered.
-We therefore confirm that emergent capabilities exhibit bimodal performance distributions even when using a continuous performance metric; their bimodality is not due to thresholding alone.
-Further discussion around continuous metric plots for count and histograms for probability-based metrics are in Appendix~\ref{app:add_continuous_metrics}.
+In Fig.~\ref{fig:combined_results}~\textit{(a)(b)}, we plot this continuous metric for addition models on the length generalization dataset.
+The distribution of this metric across random seeds is still clustered.
+We therefore confirm that \textit{emergent capabilities exhibit bimodal distributions even when using a continuous performance metric}; their bimodality is not due to thresholding alone.
+Further findings from these experiments are in Appx.~\ref{app:add_continuous_metrics}.